Emil Krafth: Bologna

-Amiens SC
+Amiens

-On 6 August 2018, Krafth joined Ligue 1 side Amiens SC on a season-long loan from Bologna.
+On 6 August 2018, Krafth joined Ligue 1 side Amiens on a season-long loan from Bologna.

-Krafth made his Amiens SC debut, coming on as a late substitute, in a 2–1 loss against Montpellier on 18 August 2018.
-In a follow–up match against Stade de Reims, he set up the club's third goal of the game, in a 4–1 win.
+Krafth made his Amiens debut, coming on as a late substitute, in a 2–1 loss against Montpellier on 18 August 2018.
+In a follow–up match against Reims, he set up the club's third goal of the game, in a 4–1 win.
 After the match, Krafth was named L’Equipe Team of the Week.
-He then scored his first goal for Amiens SC, in a 3–1 loss against RC Strasbourg on 22 September 2018.
+He then scored his first goal for Amiens, in a 3–1 loss against Strasbourg on 22 September 2018.
 Since making his debut, Krafth quickly established himself in the starting eleven, playing in the right–back position for the club.
-Later in the 2018–19 season, he later helped Amiens finish in 15th place on the table and secured their survival after a 2–1 victory over already relegated EA Guingamp.
+Later in the 2018–19 season, he later helped Amiens finish in 15th place on the table and secured their survival after a 2–1 victory over already relegated Guingamp.

 Despite two matches during the 2018–19 season, he made 35 appearances in the French top flight while on loan.
-Following this, Krafth joined Amiens on a permanent transfer in June 2019 after the two clubs agreed to a €2m transfer.
+Following this, Krafth joined Amiens on a permanent transfer in June 2019, after the two clubs agreed to a €2m transfer.